WebAssembly/function-references/proposals/function-references/Overview.md

   - `epsilon : [] -> [] x*`
     - iff `(x : set t)*`

-Note: This typing rules does not try to eliminate duplicate indices, but an implementation could.
+Note: These typing rules do not try to eliminate duplicate indices, but an implementation could.

 A subsumption rule allows to go to a supertype for any instruction: